pantheon-systems/documentation/source/content/new-relic.md

 * Your New Relic [License Key](https://docs.newrelic.com/docs/accounts/install-new-relic/account-setup/license-key#finding)
 * Your New Relic [Account ID](https://docs.newrelic.com/docs/accounts/install-new-relic/account-setup/account-id#finding)

-**Note:** Pantheon SSO cannot be used to sign in to New relic for sites using their own license.
+**Note:** Pantheon SSO cannot be used to sign in to New Relic for sites using their own license.
+You will not be able to sign in to New Relic directly from the Pantheon Dashboard.

 ### Why are servers listed in New Relic with no data?